 During spring, Huntsville and the surrounding offer many opportunities to sample delicious treats, browse unique crafts, listen to great music and soak up the atmosphere.
 A great Maple Syrup farm to visit is Sugarbush Hill Maple Farm which we’ll discuss in one second, but we also curated a list of the best Maple Syrup Festivals Ontario has to offer!

 Sugarbush Hill Maple Farm

 Sugarbush Hill is a “State of the Art” sugaring operation in the heart of Muskoka, a district of 1,600 lakes and endless forests.
 It is situated just 10 minutes south of the picturesque town of Huntsville.

 Last Thoughts on Huntsville Canada Points of Interest

-Huntsville has plenty to see and do, from wonderful restaurants to exciting trails and easy sightseeing, Huntsville offers the perfect escape for any soul, regardless of age or interests.
+Huntsville has plenty to see and do, from beautiful restaurants to exciting trails and easy sightseeing.
+Huntsville offers the perfect escape for any soul, regardless of age or interests.

 So pack your bags, and get ready for a fantastic weekend away.
-If you have any questions or just want to gush over your experience of Huntsville’s attractions, please leave a comment below.
-I would love to hear from you!
+Please comment below if you have any questions or want to gush over your experience of Huntsville’s attractions.
+We would love to hear from you!